bernatferragut/Gen-Art-Bernat/Documentation/vuepress/docs/dot-creation.md

 ## Dot object instantiation

 Inside the dot class we create the methods or functions on() and off() which will allow us to turn the dot ON/OFF at will over the screen.
-This way we can consider that the dot is like a dot of light, like a light bulb that we can control and switch it ON/OFF to produce different kind of effects.
+This way we can consider the dot is like a dot of light, like a light bulb that we can control and switch it ON/OFF to produce different kind of effects.

 [GO TO EDITOR](https://editor.p5js.org/bernatferragut/sketches/HJXaAYdOX)